1. Version Requirements

 Override Render Settings (area)

 In this section you can override the render settings for all renders, changing the output size, frame range or output filename.
 Very useful to make thumbnails, previews or quickly test changes.
+These settings also override the settings defined by the selected render preset.

 Each of the three overriding options has a checkbox to activate it.